-All accepted posters will be displayed in the Learning Center's Founders Hall.
+All accepted posters will be displayed in the Learning Center's Founders Hall during the REACH-OUT Poster Forum on Wednesday, April 16, 2025, from 2:00pm to 4:00pm.
 Posters will also be available for viewing on Open Science Framework.

-Winners for first, second, and third place will be selected from all displayed posters (no category-specific awards will be given) along with two awards for our special categories.
+Winners for first, second, and third place will be selected from all displayed posters (no category-specific awards will be given) along with awards for our special categories.
 See more details on page 6.